Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 **Range:** 6 tiles

-**Targets:** Single-target
+**Targets:** Multi-targe

-**Attack:** Presence
+**Attack:** Prowess

 **Duration:** Instant

 </div>

-The seeds of paranoia begin to grow within your target’s head.
-Make a Presence attack against a creature within range.
-If you hits, deal 1d4 + Presence eldritch damage and apply one stack of crazed.
+You open up a small void, which hungers for the life force of nearby creatures as it pulls them in.
+Select a tile within range.
+Make a Prowess attack against all creatures within 3 tiles of the selected tile.
+Creatures that you hit are pulled into the nearest empty tile to the selected tile.
+You choose the order in which creatures are pulled after you see which attacks hit.

-### Wrath of the Old Gods - Miracle
+### Wrath of the Void - Miracle

 <div class="tight">